OpenSilver/OpenSilver/README.md

 **Important:** When using MAUI Hybrid, use a short project name (e.g., "MyApp") and place your solution folder close to the root directory (e.g., `C:\MyApp\`) to avoid path length limitations.

-**Tip:** After creating your project, open the NuGet Package Manager and check "Include prerelease" to see the latest package versions.
+**Tip:** If you want to use the very latest iteration of OpenSilver rather than the latest stable release, open the NuGet Package Manager and check "Include prerelease".
+Preview packages are automatically built for each commit on the `develop` branch and published to a [MyGet feed](https://www.myget.org/F/opensilver/api/v3/index.json).
+This feed is already configured in the `nuget.config` file next to your `.sln`, but if preview packages don't appear, select the MyGet feed from the package source dropdown in the top-right of the NuGet Package Manager.
+[Learn more](https://doc.opensilver.net/documentation/how-to-topics/get-latest-preview-version.html)

 ### Option 2: Visual Studio Code (Windows, macOS, Linux)

 **Prerequisites:**
 - VS Code with the OpenSilver extension
-- .NET 7.0 SDK or later
+- .NET 8.0 SDK or later

 **Installation:**